Queensland Road Danger Map Roche Legal

 The most dangerous roads in Indooroopilly

-12 crash black spots in Indooroopilly over the last 10 years, ranked by the number of people injured.
+11 crash black spots in Indooroopilly over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Indooroopilly ranks #126 statewide.

 98